Modern luxury living room interior design | Beijing

 My last task was to make sure that all furniture, lighting and materials were chosen and carefully specified.
 So I made the tables below:

 Here ended my job and now I’m getting regular updates from Fabrizio on site and can’t wait to see the final result!

-Sometimes I get asked to go to some showrooms and choose fabrics.
+I also had the pleasure to take part in choosing some fabrics.
 If you follow me on Instagram stories you’ll have seen me going to Missoni Home to pic the dining armchairs’ fabric or to Minotti for the sofa.